NirmalHegde/League-Stats-Bot/README.md

 ### `!stats [league username]`

-This function will use the Puppeteer API to webscrape stat information from OP.GG's DOMs for the username mentioned.
+This function will use the Puppeteer API to webscrape stat information (Rank, Win/Losses, League Points, Win Ratio, Most Recent Game) from OP.GG's DOMs for the username mentioned.
 It will then output it to the Discord chat via the Discord API's `message.channel.send()` command:

 ![](sample_images/stats.PNG)